Eugeniobr/DisasterResponse/README.md

 `python run.py`

-### File structure and description:
+### File description:
 "
-- app
-| - template
-| |- master.html  # main page of web app
-| |- go.html  # classification result page of web app
-|- run.py  # Flask file that runs app

-- data
-|- disaster_categories.csv  # data to process
-|- disaster_messages.csv  # data to process
-|- process_data.py   # python script that cleans and stores the dataset into a SQL database
-|- InsertDatabaseName.db   # database to save clean data to

-- models
-|- train_classifier.py # python script that trains and evaluates the machine learning model on the dataset
+master.html: main page of web app go.html: classification result page of web app run.py: flask file that runs app disaster_categories.csv: data to process disaster_messages.csv: data to process process_data.py: python script that cleans and stores the dataset into a SQL database DisasterResponse.db: database with clean data train_classifier.py: python script that trains and evaluates the machine learning model on the dataset
-"

 ### Acknowledgments